alphagov/accessibility-community-notes-and-discussion/technical.md

 ## What do we need to do?

-WCAG 2.0 has four themes.
+WCAG 2.0 has four principles.
 Content must be:
 * Perceivable
 * Operable
 * Understandable
 * Robust

-There are things you need to do for each theme.
+There are things you need to do for each principle.
 Here is a short description of each one and the things you need to do.

 ### Perceivable